rapidsai-community/notebooks-contrib/README.md

 ### RAPIDS Showcase Notebooks
 These notebooks are built by the RAPIDS team and will be maintained by them.
 When we remove the notebooks, it will become community maintained until it hits `the_archive`

+### RAPIDS Event Notebooks
+[These notebooks that we presented at conferences or meetups](https://github.com/rapidsai-community/event-notebooks).
+While we strive to use open source or easily accessible data, some notebooks may require datasets that have restricted access.
+They also will be frozen in time and not maintained as RAPIDS progresses.
+Please download the appropriate RAPIDS version that these workflows were build on or expect to update them to the newer verisons.
+Your favorite notebooks from our previous events can now be found there as well!

 ### How to Contribute <a name="contributing"></a>

 Please see our [guide for contributing to notebooks-contrib](CONTRIBUTING.md).